 Tenleytown, Palisades and Spring Valley, straddling Wisconsin Avenue, MacArthur Boulevard and Massachusetts Avenue respectively, follow a similar, though more single-family home-oriented, pattern.
 Friendship Heights also follows this pattern, but its commercial core has grown tremendously over the past ten years, and is now a regional draw with its high-end shops and restaurants.

 Much of the remainder of the Ward consists of single-family homes set among tall trees and parks.
-Some are modest in size, while others are veritable mansions, home to some of the wealthiest DC residents and a large number of foreign ambassadorial residences.
+Some are modest in size, while others are veritable mansions which include a large number of foreign ambassadorial residences.
 The character of these areas is more suburban in nature, with a greater concentration of cul-de-sacs than anywhere else in the city.

 Planning in Ward 3

 Neighborhood and corridor plans for Ward 3 include:

 - Chevy Chase Small Area Plan: a Small Area Plan approved in 2022.

 - Tenleytown Public Life Study: a public life study completed in 2019.

 - Van Ness Commercial District Action Strategy: a Vision Framework completed in 2016.

 - Shades of Green Infrastructure & Pavement Removal Strategy for Van Ness: a public space companion piece to the Van Ness Commercial District Action Strategy completed in 2016.

 - Friendship Heights Retail Action Strategy: a SWOT analysis, retail demand analysis, and strategy compelted in 2010.